cshezi/cshezi/README.md

 - 👀 I’m interested in coding, automation, gaming
 - 🌱 I’m currently learning automation
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me cbshezi@gmail.com
+- 📫 How to reach me cshezi@sybrin.co.za

 <!---
 cshezi/cshezi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.